Ways Your Employees Can Commit Expense Fraud

 • Booking expensive options for accommodations and flights when economical options are available

 Instances arise when employees attempt to pass off personal expenses as business-related in order to seek reimbursement.
-This fraud is comparatively easy to commit.
+This employee expense fraud is comparatively easy to commit.

 One common scenario involves employees incurring personal expenses during business trips.
 They strategically frame these expenses to resemble business costs.